 5. The NIV is attacked for replacing the word “God” with “He” in 1Timothy 3:16.
 I agree that this is questionable, but the NIV indicates the reading “God” in its textual footnote so I fail to see a New Spirituality conspiracy there.

-The reason why the term “Lucifer” does not appear in modern translation is because it appeared only in Jerome’s Latin Vulgate which the KJV translators used.
+The reason why the term “Lucifer” doesn’t appear in modern translations is because it only appeared in Jerome’s Latin Vulgate which the KJV translators used.
 (It was the Bible of Western Europe for more than a 1000 years).
 Jerome translated llyh as “Lucifer” which according to Cassell Latin Dictionary means “light-bearing, light-bringing.”
-The Septuagint, Targrum Jonathan, the Peshitta, which are ancient translations, do not have the word “Lucifer.”
+The Septuagint, Targrum Jonathan, the Peshitta, which are ancient translations, don’t have the word “Lucifer.”
 Just because modern versions do not follow Jerome’s translation doesn’t mean they are identifying Jesus with Lucifer!

 7. Mark 10:21 in both KJV and NIV were compared and it was stated that “New Versions” delete the word “take up the cross” (p.
 22)

-The omitted word didn’t appear in the NIV because the Greek texts utilized (Nestle Aland text) didn’t contain it.
+The omitted word didn’t appear in the NIV because the Greek text (Nestle Aland) used didn’t contain it.
 The word “take up the cross” occurs in all other places such as in Mark 8:34, Luke 9:23 and Matthew 16:24, referring to the same story.
 The command doesn’t become less important because it wasn’t contained in the same number of times as the KJV.

 8. The NIV is said to be “New Age” because it deletes 13 words from 1 John 4:3, thus “denying that Jesus is the Christ.”

 On comparison, the only thing “missing” is the phrase “Christ has come in the flesh.”
-Though the reason for its removal here is unknown, at a closer look, we see the phrase appear in vs 2.
+Though the reason for its removal here is unknown, at a closer look, we see that the phrase appear in vs. 2.
 “This is how you can recognize the Spirit of God.
-Every spirit that acknowledges that Jesus Christ has come in the flesh is from God” (NIV).
+Every spirit that acknowledges that Jesus Christ has come in the flesh is from God“.
 So the NIV actually contains the very word KJV onlyists accuse it of trying to remove.
 New Age conspiracy?
 Nope.

 10. Many tables are presented in the book comparing the KJV with modern versions.
 On pg.
 1, a table is titled “Do You Have a “holy bible?”
 It lists out 10 Bible verses in the KJV and NIV where the word “holy” wasn’t used in the latter.

 In one of these 10 verses, Matt.
-12:31, in the KJV, the word “holy” is in italics because it wasn’t in the original text.
+12:31 (KJV), the word “holy” was in italics because it wasn’t in the original Bible text.
 It was supplied by the translators.
-Yet this author found it convenient to include it.
-Besides, if this criteria is valid, then the NKJV meets up as a Holy Bible and must not be attacked, yet the book says the NKJV too is of the Antichrist! (pp 101-2).
-This is unreasonable.
+Yet Riplinger found it convenient to include it as example of modern versions being “unholy”.
+Furthermore, if this criteria is valid, then the NKJV meets up as a holy Bible and shouldn’t be attacked, yet Riplinger says the NKJV too is of the Antichrist! (pp. 101-2).
+This is highly irrational.

-Now, does it mean its a sin for the KJV to have “the book of life” in Rev. 22:19 when every Greek manuscript has the “tree of life”?
+Now, does it mean it’s a sin for the KJV to have “the book of life” in Rev. 22:19 when every Greek manuscript has the “tree of life”?
 What of Acts 8:37 and 1John 5:7 which have a very slim manuscript support?
-If one wants to use this same methodology, one can also make a table titled “Do you have a spooky Bible?” and list out 10 places where the KJV uses the word “ghost” instead of “Spirit” or used “it” for Him in Romans 8:16, 26.
+If one wants to use this same methodology, one can also make a table titled “Do you have a spooky Bible?” and list out 10 places where the KJV uses the word “ghost” instead of “Spirit” or used “it” for the Holy Spirit in Romans 8:16, 26.
 What will these prove?
-Nothing.

 11. On pg.
 2 she wrote: “The Greek text used to translate the NIV, NASB and others was an edition drastically altered by a Spiritualist (one who seeks contact with the dead through séances), who believed he was in the ‘new age’.”

 This is another rhetoric meant to poison the well.
 There was an endnote there referring the reader to The Life and Letters of Brooke Foss Westcott, Volume II (London, 1903), p.
 252 which actually says: “…the Son of Man will vindicate His sovereignty by showing that He satisfies every need and every capacity which the struggles of a new age have disclosed.”
-The book has takes this man’s words out of context in order to link all modern Bible versions with the occult – and this deceitful trend reverberates all through the book.
+Riplinger takes this man’s words out of context in order to link all modern Bible versions with the occult – and this deceitful trend reverberates all through her book.

-Several Christian scholars, including KJV defenders (like David Cloud) have pointed out the many holes in this “New age bible” theory.
-KJV onlyism thrives on half truths and sensationalism.
-Linking modern versions with New Age cults have done much spiritual damage to Christians who were saved by reading these Bibles.
-It has borne the bad fruits of divisions, extremism and false accusations within the church.
+Several Christian scholars, including KJV defenders (like David Cloud) have pointed out the many holes in this “New Age bible” theory.
+KJV onlyism thrives on lies and sensationalism, even worse, such lies have done much spiritual damage to Christians who were saved by reading these Bibles.
+It bears the bad fruits of divisions and false accusations within the church.
 Don’t let anyone destroy your faith in God’s Word with cunningly devised fables.